mnosov622/my-button-ssg/README.md

 `node server.js -i .\Sherlock-Holmes-Selected-Stories\` Which will generate __HTML__ files for the __Sherlock-Holmes-Selected-Stories directory__ into the __/dist__ folder.

+# All generated html files will have bold markdown syntax

 # Options
 Options: